vityok/novynar/README.md

 self-contained and without external dependencies.
 Relies solely on the standard libraries provided by the Java runtime environment.

-Not yet usable, in the very early stages of development.
+Despite being in the very early stages of development it is already somewhat usable (at least it works for me).

 ### Components ###